Cocaine

 Agranulocytosis is treated with a suitable antibiotic.
 If the symptoms described occur after cocaine use, we strongly recommend that you consult a doctor, as the disease can only be cured with medical treatment.

 The frequent occurrence of levamisole in cocaine samples throughout Europe has led to various speculations about the reasons for the admixture.
 A recent study by the Medical University of Vienna in collaboration with checkit! comes to the following conclusion: Levamisole is converted in the body to aminorex, which triggers both cocaine-like effects and amphetamine-like effects at receptors in the brain.
-It can be assumed that after the effects of cocaine have worn off, the effects of Aminorex set in and Levamisole is therefore used as an extender to prolong the effects of cocaine.
+It can be assumed that after the effects of cocaine have worn off, the effects of Aminorex set in and Levamisole is therefore used as a cutting agent to prolong the effects of cocaine.

 Local anaesthetics